r-c-k/SensorNode/README.md

 seed | Seed for creating transactions/MAM-messages | [generated]
 rec | Receiving address (tanglestream only) | "GPB9PBNCJTPGF..."
-tag | Tag for Transactions (tanglestream only) | "TANGLESTREAM" fetching | Enable continuous fetching from MAM-root </br>when multiple nodes stream from the same seed. | false
+tag | Tag for Transactions (tanglestream only) | "TANGLESTREAM" fetching | Enable continuous fetching from MAM-root when multiple nodes stream from the same seed. (mamstream only)| false

 #### First Stream:
 ```